Ada Crossley

-Her first appearance was with the Philharmonic Society at Melbourne in 1889.
-She sang frequently in Melbourne at concerts and in oratorio, and was the principal contralto in the choir of Charles Strong's Australian Church.
+She was the principal contralto in the choir of Charles Strong's Australian Church.
 She made her début performance in Sydney in January 1892, and also became well known there.

-In 1894, she went to Europe and studied under Mathilde Marchesi for voice production, and (later Sir) Charles Santley for oratorio work.
-Her first appearance in London was at the Queen's Hall on 18 May 1895, when she was an immediate success.
-(Note: Without detracting from Crossley's abilities, Truths critic reckons she was supremely fortunate to have emerged from the pack of talented Australian singers trying to make it big in London.
-For a start, she was a contralto in a sea of sopranos; she also had a plentiful supply of money: besides her personal wealth she had a regular income from shares in a gold mine.
-So she could afford the fees of Santley and Marchesi and the apparel needed to stand out on the concert stage and at receptions.
-She had influential friends in London, and the ear of Daniel Mayer, the concert director.)
-For many years she held a leading place at music festivals and on the concert platform, and she gave five command performances before Queen Victoria in two years.
-She was also successful in America, and on returning to Australia in 1904 her tour was a series of triumphs.

-She also visited South Africa, and her second tour in Australia in 1908 was again very successful.
-She sang regularly at English festivals until 1913 but retired a few years later, though she made occasional appearances for charity.
 On 27 February 1923 she appeared in concert at Wigmore Hall in support of her friend and protégée, the South Australian contralto Clara Serena.
 The London newspapers gave positive reviews, also praising Serena's accompanist (and husband) Roy Mellish.

-She never lost her love for her native country and her Cavendish Square, London, house was always open to young singers and artists from Australia.
-There they received advice, hospitality, and sometimes assistance, without any suggestion of patronage.

 Personal

 On 16 May 1905 Crossley married Francis Muecke CBE FRCS, son of H. C. E. Muecke.
 The wedding, which took place at St Marylebone Parish Church, was a grand social occasion.
 A choir comprising Evangeline Florence, Mary Conly, Nora Long, Elsie Jones, Eva Mylott, Meta Buring, May Otto, Ivy Ansley and May Putney sang the hymn "O Perfect Love", specially arranged by George H. Clutsam and directed by Minna Fischer.

 For a time they had a cottage home at St John's Wood, but as Muecke's London practice grew, a city address became necessary.

 There were no children.
-Crossley died at London after a short illness on 17 October 1929.
+Crossley died in London after a short illness on 17 October 1929.